awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 The collection type that you choose depends on the kind of data that you plan to ingest into the collection, and how you plan to query it\.
 You can't change the collection type after you create it\.

 The collection types have the following notable **differences**:
-+ For *search* collections, all data is stored in hot storage to ensure fast query response times\. *Time series* collections use a combination of hot and warm storage, where the most recent data is kept in hot storage to optimize query response times for more frequently accessed data\.
++ For *search* collections, all data is stored in hot storage to ensure fast query response times\. *Time series* collections use a combination of hot and warm caches, where the most recent data is kept in the hot cache to optimize query response times for more frequently accessed data\.
-+ For *time series* collections, you can't index by document ID\.
++ For *time series* collections, you can't index by custom document ID\.
 This operation is reserved for search use cases\.
 For more information, see [Supported OpenSearch API operations and permissions](serverless-genref.md#serverless-operations)\.

 ## Pricing for OpenSearch Serverless<a name="serverless-pricing"></a>